What is unique about the Avenues Online curriculum?

 Deans are full-time mentors to Upper Division (grades 6-12) students.
 Their sole responsibility is the social-emotional well-being and academic success of their students.

 Does Avenues Online offer sports or other physical activities?

 As a virtual campus, sports teams are a challenge we’ve yet to crack, but that doesn’t mean we’re not focused on physical wellbeing!
 Through our LIFT program, Upper Division (grades 6-12) students have the ability to schedule their own individualized workouts twice a week and to develop a regimen that can keep their bodies healthy, active and sharp.
-Lower Division (from toddler through 5th grade) students have one weekly synchronous Wellness and Movement (WAM) class as well as other asynchronous ones.
+Lower Division (from toddler through 5th grade) students take asynchronous Wellness and Movement (WAM) classes.

 How large are the class sizes?